Azure/osdu-infrastructure/infra/templates/osdu-r2-resources/README.md

-# Azure Small Microservice Mesh on Elastic Cloud Enterprise
+# OSDU R2 Web App Microservice Architecture with Elastic Cloud SaaS

-The `az-micro-svc-small-elastic-cloud` template is intended to be a reference for running a small suite of public facing app services and functions which interface with [ECE](https://www.elastic.co/products/ece).
+The `osdu-r2-resources` template is intended to deploy infrastructure necessary for the OSDU R2 Release using web apps for hosting the microservices and integrates with [Elastic Cloud](https://www.elastic.co/cloud/)

-> *Have you completed the quick start guide?
-Deploy your first infrastructure as code project with Cobalt by following the [quick-start guide](https://github.com/microsoft/cobalt/blob/master/docs/2_QUICK_START_GUIDE.md).*

 ## Use-Case

-This particular template creates an Azure environment with a small set of fully managed microservices backed by Azure Application Services with [API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) acting as the single ingress control plane.
+This particular template creates an Azure environment with a small set of fully managed microservices backed by Azure Application Services.
 Our customer use-case had spatial data search requirements so Elasticsearch was an obvious choice.
-We decided to use ECE with the intent to follow ElasticSearch cluster setup and security best practices.
+We had initially decided to use ECE with the intent to follow ElasticSearch cluster setup and security best practices, but moved later to ESS which is a hosted SaaS solution for Elastic Search.

+Elastic Search Requirements require version 6.8.x and is currently tested against 6.8.3 with a valid SSL certificate on the endpoint.

-Servlerless Azure Functions are used for our data processing layer with [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) as our Pub/Sub Solution.
+A Servlerless Azure Function is used for our data processing layer with [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) as our Pub/Sub Solution.

 ## Scenarios this template should avoid

 This template is an adequate solution where the service count is less than 10.
 For Azure customers interested with provisioning more than 10 services, we recommend using AKS and [Bedrock](https://github.com/microsoft/bedrock).
 Reason being that with Kubernetes you can maximize cluster node CPU cores which helps minimize cloud resourcing costs.
+A future version anticipated with R3 will leverage AKS.

 ## Technical Design
 Template design [specifications](docs/design/README.md).